git/git.github.io/rev_news/drafts/edition-100.md

       (first mentioned in [Git Rev News Edition #69](https://git.github.io/rev_news/2020/11/27/edition-69/)), [nbdime](http://nbdime.readthedocs.io/) tool for diffing Jupyter notebooks
       (first mentioned in [edition #37](https://git.github.io/rev_news/2018/03/21/edition-37/)),
-      and [jupytext](https://github.com/mwouts/jupytext) tool for bi--directionally converting
+      and [jupytext](https://github.com/mwouts/jupytext) tool for bi-directionally converting
       Jupyter notebooks to plain text files as either Markdown files or Python scripts (also mentioned in edition #69).
 + [Awesome git addons](https://github.com/stevemao/awesome-git-addons)
-  is curated list of add-ons that extend/enhance the git CLI, though a bit out of date (last change is from October 2021).
+  is a curated list of add-ons that extend/enhance the git CLI, though a bit out of date (last change is from October 2021).

 ## Credits